microsoft/mcsa-observability/README.md

 #### Post Installation Steps

-The solution relies on the following data to be present in the "Resource Provider and Subscriptions table" before it can be used to visualize the data.
+The solution relies on the following data to be present in the "Resource Providers" and "Subscriptions" tables before it can be used to visualize the data.
 Follow the steps below to complete the post installation steps.

 #### Updating Resource Types